 - School placements: We organise your placements, drawn from a wide range of schools in and around Leicester and the surrounding counties

-- Employment prospects: Last year, 95% of our PGCE students gained a full-time teaching post within a year of graduating
+- Employment prospects: According to our last data, 95% of our PGCE students gained a full-time teaching post within a year of graduating

-- Taught sessions: Course content is the same as the University-led PGCE, though some elements are delivered by the School Direct provider in the school environment.
+- Taught sessions: Course content is the same as the University-led PGCE, though some elements are delivered by the Lead Partners provider in the school environment.
 Other elements are delivered on campus, as with the University-led PGCE

 - School placements: Your lead school organises your placements within the teaching alliance's schools

-- Employment prospects: School Direct providers will be assessing you for possible future employment when recruiting you to their PGCE programme.
+- Employment prospects: Lead Partners providers will be assessing you for possible future employment when recruiting you to their PGCE programme.
 However, a job is not guaranteed

 - Taught sessions: Sessions are delivered by current practitioners, from the partnership of schools, with some input by University tutors